 CPTPP: Comprehensive and Progressive agreement for Trans-Pacific Partnership

 DANUBE COUNTRIES: Austria, Bulgaria, Croatia, Hungary, Romania, Serbia, Slovakia

-DRAUGHT OF A VESSEL: Loading depth of the vessel at rest
+DRAUGHT OF A VESSEL: Distance between the vessel’s keel and the waterline of the vessel

 ECB: European Central Bank